aterrien/forp-PHP-profiler/README.md

 # Introduction #

-forp is a lightweight PHP extension which provides duration and memory profiling datas. forp is non intrusive, it provides PHP annotations to complete its work.
+forp is a lightweight PHP extension which provides duration and memory profiling datas. forp is non intrusive, it provides PHP annotations to do its work.

 ## Simple (almost the most complicated) example ##